-Do you help them choose?
+Do you help them make powerful informed choices?
 As a coach, we must believe that our coachee is empowered to make good choices for themselves.
 Ultimately, if a coachee is not committed to an action, create a safe space for them to say so, and discover what they are committed to.
+It may be deeply held value that is preventing them to take action or a fear that is keeping them stuck.
 It is your job to explore with them the consequences of not making a change, but the person being coached is ultimately at choice whether they want to change or not.
 As a coach, this is perhaps one of the hardest truths to recognize.

 Our jobs as leaders is not just to deliver the results, but in the process grow the people we lead.
 This perhaps is one of our greatest leadership legacies.
 I know that in looking back, I am deeply grateful to the people who believed in me, who saw my potential even before I could see it.
 As leaders and coaches, we must constantly grow our own skills in order to grow others.
 The practices of being a great coach make me a better leader and a better human being.
 This last piece is what keeps me most energized about my work.

 How are you going to use this list to self-assess how you can improve your impact in a coaching relationship?